Police patrol Nigeria's Lagos after days of unrest

 "They looted everything on site.
 They took everything they could lay their hands on," a witness who asked to be identified as Rafiki told AFP.

-Protests against police abuse erupted on October 8 after a video of an officer allegedly killing a civilian went viral.
+Protests against police abuse first erupted in Nigeria on October 8 after a video of an officer allegedly killing a civilian went viral.

+State buildings have been torched, banks and shops destroyed and food shops looted in the Nigerian unrest

 Despite the disbanding of the police unit accused of brutality, the federal Special Anti-Robbery Squad (SARS), protests spread and violence escalated.